starkfell/100DaysOfIaC/articles/day.71.the.current.state.of.k8s.in.azure.md

 ## Things to Consider

 We highly recommend that you don't make your decision on whether to use AKS or AKS-Engine based on the level of support provided, but instead on the requirements of what you are running in the Kubernetes Cluster.
-What we will be covering in the next few blogs posts about deploying a Private Kubernetes Cluster in Azure will hopefully alleviate any concerns you have about relying solely on support as a deciding factor when using Kubernetes in Azure.

 </br>